Ari-43/Support-Knowledge-Base/Capes.md

 3. Have the user check `Options -> Video Settings -> Details -> Capes:` and confirm that it is set to `ON`
 4. Ask the user if they can see [http://s.optifine.net/capes/Ari43.png](http://s.optifine.net/capes/Ari43.png)
 5. If the user cannot view the cape hyperlink, use `!faq cape servers` and help the user follow it as needed.
+	- For MacOSX and Linux, the hosts file is located at `/etc/hosts`

 ### Notes:
 - If the user has an antivirus or internet restrictions they may not be able to access the cape server.
 - It's possible that their ISP or networking hardware cached the cape.
 In this case, restarting their access point will usually fix it.
-- (Step 5) For MacOSX and Linux, the hosts file is located at `/etc/hosts`
 - If the user belives their cape was stolen, refer to [Stolen Capes](#Stolen-Cape)

 <hr>